lizethcampos03/llm-security-framework-evaluation/calibration/fix_node_calibration.md

 CodeQL results
 manual reviewer scores
 repair readability
-consistency across runs
+repair consistency
-latency
+repair latency
 cost where available
+Structured Repair Output

+The fix node should produce structured outputs where possible.

+Example fields:

+{
+  "fix_status": "success | partial | failed",
+  "target_cwe": "",
+  "repair_summary": "",
+  "security_improvements": [],
+  "remaining_risks": [],
+  "fixed_code": "",
+  "confidence": 0.0
+}
 Manual Review

 Manual review is important during calibration.

-Flagged repairs should be inspected to determine whether:
+Generated repairs should be inspected to determine whether:

-the vulnerability was fully mitigated functionality changed unexpectedly the repair introduced new risks the repair quality is sufficient for evaluation purposes Relationship to Secure Counterpart Generation
+the vulnerability was actually mitigated functionality changed unexpectedly the repair introduced new risks the repair quality is sufficient for evaluation the repair output is useful for downstream reporting

+A repair should not be accepted only because the LLM claimed the repair was successful.

+Relationship to Fix Verification

+The fix node generates candidate repairs.

+The fix verification stage evaluates whether the repair should be accepted.

+The fix verification stage may evaluate:

+syntax validity
+target CWE mitigation
+functionality preservation
+new vulnerability introduction
+optional Bandit/CodeQL results

+A conditional loop may be used:

+If verification passes:
+    continue to report

+If verification fails and attempts < max:
+    regenerate repair

+If verification fails and attempts >= max:
+    continue with warning

+Recommended initial setting:

+max_fix_attempts = 2
+Relationship to Context Profiles

+Security context profiles are expected to influence repair quality.

+Examples of context-sensitive repair behavior include:

+stricter authorization requirements
+stronger logging requirements
+stricter validation logic
+deployment-specific security expectations
+protection of sensitive assets

+The calibration process should evaluate whether contextual information meaningfully improves repair quality.

+Relationship to Secure Counterpart Generation

-The secure counterpart dataset generation process contributes to fix-node calibration.
+The secure counterpart generation process contributes to fix-node calibration.

 Observations made during secure counterpart generation may be used to: